 St. Petersburg is a city located in the State of Florida.
 This city is one of the largest cities within the state of Florida that does not serve as a county seat.
 St. Petersburg is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area which is home to approximately 2.8 million residents.
 The area is constructed on the peninsula area of Florida and is sandwiched between the Tampa Bay and the Gulf of Mexico.
-The current estimated population of this city has reached 263,255.

-St. Petersburg Demographics
+St. Petersburg Population Statistics

-The population of the city also reports a population with 52% of residents identifying as female.
-17% of the population is over the age of 64 years, and only 4.8% of the population is five years or younger.
 At least 90% of the residents over the age of 25 have obtained a high school diploma, while only 33% of the population have earned a Bachelor's degree or higher.

 St. Petersburg Population Growth